Anti-Trump protests complicate start of his presidency

 But recent presidents never faced the kind of multi-front opposition that Trump is now experiencing so early in their terms.

 Last week, he canceled a trip to the Harley-Davidson factory in Milwaukee, where local groups planned to protest his event.
 The White House said the protests weren't the cause.
-And on Saturday, more than 1,000 protesters beat drums, sang and chanted outside the gates of Trump's Mar-a-Lago resort, where the president was attending a Red Cross benefit.
+And on Saturday, more than 1,000 protesters beat drums, sang and chanted outside the gates of Trump's Mar-a-Lago resort in Florida, where the president was attending a Red Cross benefit.

 The displays of public outrage have been aimed not only at Trump but at lawmakers, world leaders and corporate executives who might be tempted to work with him to pass key parts of his agenda, like replacing the health care law or rewriting trade agreements.